cheshrkat/input-mode/README.md

 So what to do?
 The mouse user really doesn't need these things, they've already worked out they can click.
 But the keyboard users desperately need them.
 Hence detecting input mode.

+Note: this is not the first implementation of the idea.
+The goal here is to create a generalised, sharable implementation.

 ## Setup and usage

 1. Import `dist/input-mode.min.js` in your project.